-This guide delivers the structural and psychological edge required to master these powerful continuation patterns and confirm valid breakouts.
-It focuses on strong bullish candlestick patterns and the discipline of patient trading.
+This guide delivers the structural and psychological insights required to identify both bullish and bearish continuation setups and validate their breakouts.
+It focuses on recognizing logical market pauses, filtering out noise, and applying the discipline of patient trading.

 Key Takeaways

-- A continuation pattern is a controlled, high-probability pause, confirming the dominant trend is merely reloading, not reversing.
+- A continuation pattern is a controlled, probabilistic pause, confirming the dominant trend, whether bullish or bearish, is merely reloading, not reversing.

 - Prioritize multi-candle formations for strong structural confirmation.
-These are generally considered reliable patterns.
+These are generally considered reliable patterns when traded with the prevailing trend.

 - Use Volume and Momentum Indicators (RSI/MACD) to filter weak patterns and confirm continuation.

-- Enter only when the definitive confirmation candle close is secured outside the pattern’s range.
+- Enter only when a clear confirmation candle close is secured outside the pattern’s range.

 1. What Are Continuation Candlestick Patterns?